saurabhLearns/slots-checker/README.md

 - Runs basically on cronjobs.
 Calls the Co-WIN API in particular intervals, checks if it has any slots available or not.
 - If yes, hits up the email to receivers!
 - Starts checking for the slots again after few hours.

+##### (Note: This script does not work on non-indian IPs, as Co-WIN app blocks the requests from non-indian IPs.
+So I could not find any FREE servers to deploy and run the script.
+And I cannot pay for the same, I'm poor.
+Suggestions are welcomed)